WordPressUtilities/wputaxometas/README.md

 * "taxonomies" : Array (optional) / Set the taxonomies for which the meta will be used.
 Default to array( 'category' )
 * "description" : String (optional) / Add a long description to the field administration to help the user in filling this field.
 * "post_type" : String (optional) / Add a post type to target.
 Default to "post".
+* "taxonomy_type" : String (optional) / Add a taxonomy type to target.
+Default to "category".
 * "datas" : Array (optional) / Datas to use in select/radio.
 Default to array('No','Yes').
 * "type" : String (optional) / Set a kind of form field.
 Default to "text".
 * "column" : Bool (optional) / Display in taxo admin as a column.
 Default to false.